jtweller/authAccess/README.md

 To run the frontend, follow these steps:

+1. Navigate to the frontend directory: `cd frontend`
-1. Install dependencies: `npm install`
+2. Install dependencies: `npm install`
-2. Start the development server: `npm start`
+3. Start the development server: `npm start`

 The frontend will be accessible in the browser at `http://localhost:3000`.